digiltd/oh-rtd-test/Nest-Binding.md

 ## Known Issues

-Multiple instance support (allowing the binding to access multiple Nest accounts at once) conflicts with Prohibition 3 of the [Nest Developer Terms of Service](https://developer.nest.com/documentation/cloud/tos), and so is not implemented.
+1. Multiple instance support (allowing the binding to access multiple Nest accounts at once) conflicts with Prohibition 3 of the [Nest Developer Terms of Service](https://developer.nest.com/documentation/cloud/tos), and so is not implemented.
+2. The Nest API rounds humidity to 5%, degrees Fahrenheit to whole degrees, and degrees Celsius to 0.5 degrees.
+So your Nest app will likely show slightly different values from what is available from the API.

 ## Logging